oureveryday/Steam-auto-crack/Readme.md

 ## Bugs
 For bugs please report in issues.

-Please Make Sure Tool Folder DO NOT have NON-English character and Without SPACE to Avoid Problems.
+Please Make Sure Tool Folder DOES NOT have NON-English character and Without SPACE to Avoid Problems.